 The admission application, "University of Hawai'i System Application Form," includes instructions for completing the application.
-Completed applications and all supporting documents must be received by August 1 for the Fall semester and December 1 for the Spring semester.
+Completed applications and all supporting documents must be received by August 1 for the Fall semester, December 1 for the Spring semester, and three (3) working days prior to the start of a class for the Summer session.
 (Nonresident applicants are assessed a \$25.00 application fee.)